Entanglement of Stationary States in the Presence of Unstable Quasiparticles: The Quench Action Method

-The initial linear growth of the entanglement entropy is implied by the above formula.
-It is therefore useful to characterise the initial entropy growth rate by the entropy production rate
+when the restriction of excluding short times is explicitly imposed.} The initial linear growth of the entanglement entropy is implied by the above formula.
+It is therefore useful to characterise the initial entropy growth rate by the entropy production rate {\DXH